theimowski/master-thesis/docs/section-industry.md

 Because of its nature, Haskell still struggles to be visible in enterprise architectures, although big players do use it for their tools (often as part of their research department) {{{haskellindustry}}}:

-* **Facebook** internally makes use of *HaXL* - a tool that simplifies access to remote data, such as databases or web-based services,
+* **Facebook** internally makes use of HaXL - a tool that simplifies access to remote data, such as databases or web-based services,
-* **Microsoft** uses Haskell for its production serialization system named *Bond*, which proves useful in high scale services,
+* **Microsoft** uses Haskell for its production serialization system named Bond, which proves useful in high scale services,
 * Haskell was also adopted by a plenty of financial institutions including:
     * Bank of America Merril Lynch,
     * Barclays Capital Quantitative Analytics Group,